Aragon: Current political organization

 As an autonomous community of Spain, Aragon has an elected regional parliament (Cortes de Aragón, Cortz d'Aragón, Corts d'Aragó) with 67 seats.
 It meets in the Aljafería, a Moorish palace in the capital city, Zaragoza.
 The Parliament chooses a President for the Diputación General de Aragón or Aragon Government, for a four-year term.
-The current president (since July 2015) is Javier Lambán of the PSOE.
+Since 2023, the president is Jorge Azcón of the Partido Popular.
 Nationally, Aragon elects 13 Deputies and 14 Senators to the Cortes Generales.

-In addition to the Spanish-based political parties, there are a number of Aragón-based parties, such as the Chunta Aragonesista, a left-wing Aragonese nationalist party, and the Aragonese Party, more conservative.
+In addition to the Spanish political parties, there are a number of Aragonese parties, such as the Chunta Aragonesista, a left-wing Aragonese nationalist party, and the Aragonese Party, more conservative.
 Chunta Aragonesista had a seat in Spain's national Congress of Deputies from 2000 to 2008, while the centrist Aragonese Party has three national senators, who are in coalition with the ruling People's Party.

 In a 2011 regional government survey, 47.6% of the population wanted greater autonomy for Aragon, while 35.2% were satisfied with its current level of autonomy.
 A total of 6% wanted an end to autonomy and 3.2% wanted full independence.